-Turkey is a good, lean protein, essential to solid nutrition.
-And although you may not feel like it, eating can help give your body energy to fight illness.
-Try adding cranberry sauce for a spike of flavor and comfort-food taste.
+It has lean protein, a key part of a healthy diet.
+And although you may not feel like it, eating helps give your body energy to fight illness.
+Add cranberry sauce for a spike of flavor and comfort-food taste.

 If you feel up to it, garlic can be a good choice to spice up foods like soup.
-It appears to have antimicrobial and immune-stimulating properties and may give you slight relief from congestion.
+It appears to have some ability to boost the immune system and give you slight relief from congestion.

-Green, oolong, and black tea offer disease-fighting antioxidants.
-And breathing in the steam can help relieve congestion.
-Add a spoonful of honey and a squeeze of lemon to help soothe a sore throat.
-If caffeine bothers you, opt for decaf or herbal versions.
+Drink green, oolong, and black tea to take in some antioxidants.
+Breathe in the steam to help clear you stuffy nose.
+Add a spoonful of honey and a squeeze of lemon to soothe your sore throat.
+If caffeine bothers you, try decaf or herbal versionsinstead.

-Although it brings up the rear of the BRAT diet, toast is nothing to ignore.
-If you can manage food, try toast or crackers.
-They can be convenient foods when you're fighting illness.
-Plus, they pair well with chicken noodle soup and their satisfying crunch can take the edge off hunger when your stomach can’t handle much.
+Toast or crackers are convenient foods when you're fighting illness.
+They pair well with chicken noodle soup, and their satisfying crunch can take the edge off hunger when your stomach can’t handle much.

 Meal Replacement Drinks

-If your appetite has returned, try one of these to make sure you're getting proper nutrients and calories.
-Look for lactose-free drinks with at least 6 grams of protein and that are low in sugar.
-Flavors like strawberry and chocolate may make getting essential vitamins, nutrients, and calories more attractive.
+If your appetite has returned, try one of these to make sure you get the right nutrients and calories.
+Look for lactose-free drinks that are low in sugar and have at least 6 grams of protein.